Functional calculus for $C_{0}$-groups using (co)type: Introduction

+for each $\w>\theta(U)$ and $f\in\HT^{\infty}\!(\St_{\w})$.
+One says that $A$ has a \emph{bounded $\HT^{\infty}$-calculus}.
 It is useful to know that an operator has a bounded $\HT^{\infty}$-calculus.
-The theory of $\HT^{\infty}$-calculus has applications to questions of maximal regularity (see \cite{Arendt04,Kalton-Weis01,Kunstmann-Weis04}) and played a crucial role in the solution to the Kato square root problem in \cite{AHLMT02,AKM06}.
-Also, functional calculus bounds can be used to determine convergence rates in the numerical approximation theory for solutions to evolution equations (see \cite{Brenner-Thomee79,Gomilko-Tomilov14}).
+The theory of $\HT^{\infty}$-calculus has applications to questions of maximal regularity (see \cite{Arendt04,Kalton-Weis01,Kunstmann-Weis04}) and played a crucial role in the solution to the Kato square root problem in \cite{AuHoLaMcITc02,AxKeMcI06}.
+Also, functional calculus bounds can be used to determine convergence rates in the numerical approximation theory for solutions to evolution equations (see \cite{Brenner-Thomee79,Gomilko-Tomilov14, Egert-Rozendaal13}).